 "I was sent only to the lost sheep of the house of Israel."
 (Matthew 15:24)

-I find the Bible to very clear that Christian Gentiles are not synonymous with Messianic Israelites and judging by the words of our opening text the Holy Spirit and the Apostles came to the conclusion as well.
+I find the Bible to be very clear that Christian Gentiles are not synonymous with Messianic Israelites, and judging by the words of our opening text, the Holy Spirit and the Apostles concluded this as well.
 Are we, as Christian Gentiles, at a disadvantage as compared to the Messianic Israelites?
 I believe that Jesus would say not at all:

 I say to you, among those born of women there is no one greater than John; yet he who is least in the kingdom of God is greater than he.
 (Luke 7:28)